aiven/aiven-docs/docs/platform/concepts/service_backups.md

 section on your **Service settings** page in the [Aiven Console](https://console.aiven.io).

 - **Enabled (`rdb`)**: When you set `redis_persistence` to `rdb`, Aiven for Caching performs RDB dumps every 10 minutes whenever a key changes.
-These dumps align with the regular backup schedule to enhance data protection.
+These dumps provide additional data protection against Caching service incidents, limiting potential data loss to a maximum of 10 minutes.
+However, full backups are created only according to the backup schedule (every 12 hours) or when the service is shut down.
-- **Disabled (`off`)**: Setting `redis_persistence` to `off` stops all RDB dumps and backups.
-If the service restarts or powers off for any reason, you may lose any data not yet backed up.
+- **Disabled (`off`)**: When you set `redis_persistence` to `off`, Aiven for Caching stops all Redis RDB dumps and backups If the service restarts or powers off for any reason, you may lose any data not yet backed up.
 Additionally, you cannot fork or replicate the service, which can affect potential scaling or disaster recovery plans.

   :::warning
   If you disable `redis_persistence`, the system immediately deletes all existing backups, preventing any data recovery from those backups.
-Re-enabling persistence starts a new backup cycle, but it won't restore any previously stored data.
+When you re-enable persistence, it starts a new backup cycle, but it won't restore any previously stored data.
   :::

 :::note
 The Append Only File (AOF) persistence method is not supported for the managed Aiven for Caching service.
 :::

 ### Aiven for ClickHouse®